 The Corsair M65 features a design that is geared toward gamers.
 It has a high hump to comfortability rest your palm and playing games for long hours.
 In addition to a few onboard buttons also feature one on the side to set and manage the CPI values from a preset number.
 Due to its considerably huge size, we doubt that it can fit well in some compact laptop bags.
 Overall, the body doesn’t have wiggles, and buttons feel responsive and solid.

 The performance of the Corsair M65 Pro is excellent for gaming.
 However, left-handed people can find it less tempting due to no variant for them.
 The Corsair M65 Pro RGB provides excellent ergonomics for most users who prefer to use the fingertip grip.
 However, the smaller hand can have a reach issue for smoothly operating all buttons.
+To Sum up as per our reviews, the Corsair M65 is the Best Gaming Mouse Under $50 For Fingertip.

 The Corsair M65 Pro has eight customizable buttons that are always welcoming in a gaming mouse.
 It is easy to customize the CPI by using the side sniper button, or you can use the iCUE for handling plenty of options.
 During our extensive testing against the different surfaces, we found out that the performance is perfect for any surface except glass which produced mixed results.
 The lighting setting is also customizable, while the onboard storage helps you store the settings for use on different devices.